-- Fenoprofen is contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+- Fenoprofen calcium tablets are contraindicated in the setting of coronary artery bypass graft (CABG) surgery (see CONTRAINDICATIONS and WARNINGS).

 - NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration and perforation of stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
 Elderly patients are at greater risk for serious gastrointestinal events (see WARNINGS).